The growth of the Rwandan forests as a result of the increasing numbers of gorillas

 Rwandan park managers are proud of their success in regenerating primates.

-“In our census in 2010, there were 880 mountain gorillas.
-And in 2015 we ran another census that showed we had 1,063” in the Virunga massif and Bwindi Park, before a path walked through the misty forest where they live, forester Felicin Ntzimana told AFP. these animals.
+“In our 2010 census, there were 880 mountain gorillas.
+And in 2015, we had another census that showed we had 1,063” in Virunga Massif and Bwindi Park, he said France Press agency Forester Felicien Ntezimana, before walking through the misty forest where these animals live.

 Thanks to this recovery, this species known for its tougher and longer fur is now classified as “Endangered” by the International Union for Conservation of Nature while other great apes are “Endangered”.